Jeff Galfer

-Shortly after, Galfer was recognized as an Alumni Legend of Barrington High School (Illinois), where he attended school and participated heavily in the theater department in the late 1990's.
+Shortly after, Galfer was recognized as an Alumni Legend of Barrington High School (Illinois), where he attended school and participated heavily in the theater department in the late 1990s.

 Galfer helmed the La Quinta How To Win @ Business campaigns and the 1893 Pepsi-Cola Company campaigns, where he played an irreverent, soda sommelier.
 The 1893 campaign ultimately drew strong praise for its marketing success.

 Personal life

 Galfer was born in Barrington, Illinois, a suburb of Chicago.
 He graduated from the University of Evansville in Indiana and went to American Conservatory Theater where he obtained a graduate degree in acting.
-He is married to Los Angeles based interior designer Cody Elderkin.
+He is married to Los Angeles-based interior designer Cody Elderkin.